microsoft/FluidFramework/packages/tools/fluid-runner/README.md

 # @fluidframework/fluid-runner

-This package contains utility for running various functionality inside an offline Fluid Framework environment.
+This package contains a tool called "fluid-runner" which can run various functionality inside an offline Fluid Framework environment.
 Currently, the only function of the fluid-runner tool is `exportFile`.
-The tool may be expanded for futher functionality.
+We'll be adding more functionality in the future.

 ## Export File